Difference Between Memory and Storage

 The storage of a user’s data and information in an electronic device impermanently is known as memory.
 The concept of memory was started to be known by people in the early 1940s.

 The semiconductor memory that is used even now in computers was introduced in the 1960s.
 This technology uses transistors.
-There are two major types of semiconductor memories, namely, volatile semiconductor memory and nonvolatile semiconductor memory.
+There are two major types of semiconductor memory, namely, volatile semiconductor memory and nonvolatile semiconductor memory.

 The segment of an electronic device that keeps a user’s data and information both permanently and impermanently is known as storage.
 It is a fundamental segment in computers as well.